meredithspalmer/NatGeo-AI/1_Intro-To-AI.md

 - Positional data (e.g., GPS location, vertical position)
 - ... or any combo of the above

-PUT SOME IMAGES HERE

 ### Machine learning workflow
 1. Formulate your question in terms of what is observed and what answer you want the model to predict
 2. Obtain a clean, representative dataset for training
-3. Train your model (an interative process)
+3. Train your model (an iterative process)
 4. You have a model! (or you gave up)
 5. Monitor your model periodically to make sure it is working